- United States

 Intellectual agility and academic excellence will be a requirement for successful applicants, but there is no minimum GPA or class rank.
 Applicants are expected to have demonstrated excellence in their academic studies, and the most competitive candidates will be among the top students in their graduating class.
-The average GPA of applicants in 2015 was 3.6; the average GPA of the first Schwarzman class was 3.8
+The average GPA of the incoming Schwarzman class is 3.8, with many accepted scholars both above and below this mark.

 Above all, applicants must demonstrate their potential for global leadership in their chosen field.

 Students apply directly through the Schwarzman Scholars’ online application.

 Institutional endorsement is not required for this scholarship.

 Three recommendation letters will be required.
 At least one of these letters must come from a recommender who can describe the candidate’s leadership potential based on direct experience.

 100 Word Bio that will become your Schwarzman Scholar Profile if selected